 Spousal Support and Alimony FAQs: Whether you are the spouse who will pay alimony, or you are the spouse who will receive payments, if spousal support is on the table in your divorce, you probably have questions about the alimony determination process, and what you can do to ensure the fairest settlement possible.
-In this section, the attorneys of Weinberger Divorce & Family Law Group provide answers to frequently asked questions (FAQs) about alimony that we often hear from clients.
+In this section, the attorneys of Weinberger Divorce & Family Law Group, LLC provide answers to frequently asked questions (FAQs) about alimony that we often hear from clients.
 Browse through and get answers to your questions.

 Please note that our answers fall under New Jersey jurisdiction and may not apply to you should your family law or divorce legal issue be located out of the state of New Jersey.